0xDBFB7/scientific_standards/README.md

 turbulence models, since one could not distinguish physical modeling errors from numerical errors". https://www.asme.org/wwwasmeorg/media/resourcefiles/shop/journals/jfenumaccuracy.pdf

-> :cyclone: This is a public wiki!
+> :cyclone: This is a collaborative project!
 > If you think this interesting, perhaps you could consider submitting a standard for your own field of expertise, following the preliminary meta standard.

 COPE guidelines for authorship; the FAIR standard for open data; *Cell*'s [STAR Methods](https://www.cell.com/star-authors-guide) for methods reporting.
 These might seem like boring bureaucracy leaking into our paradisiacal institution, but each has been developed to explicitly address a notable problem that has been observed (recalcitrant authors, recalcitrant authors, mislabelling of species, respectively).